Viticulture: The grape vine

+There are many different important parts of the grape vine.
+Starting from the bottom and moving up there are the Fender roots, then above that are the roots.
+These help with anchorage, absorption and food storage.
+Then there is the trunk which branches out into arms.
+These help support conduction.
+Higher up are the node, inter node, leaves, cluster (of grapes) and the tendril.
+The tendril helps with support of the plant.

 The grape

 The grape is classified as a berry.
 On the vine, grapes are organized through systems known as clusters.
 Grape clusters can vary in compactness which can result in long clusters (resulting in the grapes spreading out) or short clusters (resulting in grapes packed together).
 In some grape species, clusters ripen collectively, which allows them to be harvested together.
 For others, grapes may ripen individually within a cluster.

 Each grape berry contains a pedicel which attaches to the rachis.
 The main function of the rachis is to allow the grapes to receive their water and nutrients.
 The pollination and fertilization of grapes results in one to four seeds within each berry.
 When fertilization does not occur, seedless grapes are formed, which are sought after for the production of raisins.
 Regardless of pollination and fertilization, most plants will produce around 100 to 200 grapes.

 The skin of the grape accounts for 5 to 20% of the total weight of a grape depending on the variety.
 When grape skin ripens, it contains the majority of the aromatic substances and tannin.
 These factors become important in winemaking for methods including color extraction or aroma dissolution.
 Although the skin contains the majority of the tannin, small percentages can be found throughout the grape and during all of its developmental stages.
 However, the tannin's most important role is during the grape's ripening stage as its function is to formulate color and body shape.